What is CHEERS?

 The study is funded by a grant from the National Fish and Wildlife Foundation.
 Project partners include the City of Cleveland, the Ohio Department of Natural Resources, Ohio Department of Transportation, and the Port of Cleveland, and Cleveland Metroparks.
-The study is being led by WRT, KS Engineers, and Great Ecology.
+The study is being led by WRT, KS Associates, and Davey Tree.

 How do I get involved?

 Stay tuned to our website and social media channels for project updates.
-The next event will take place at North Gordon Park, July 24th from 2-5 pm.
+Public engagment for our next phase will begin in early 2023.
 For more information, please visit our Get Involved! tab.

 What is the project schedule?

 The initial plan has been completed.
 We are currently looking for community guidance for priorities as well as feedback.

 Where can I find more information about the process and the project?

 Explore our website – it includes past meeting summaries, reports and data, and updates about how to get involved.